Feb 17, 2004

 Savvio disc drives are the latest example of Seagate's unique capability to deliver leading edge products across the broadest range of storage markets and applications.
-These include enterprise, PC, mobile and CE markets, using legacy parallel ATA and SCSI as well as market leading serial interfaces (SATA, SAS and FC) and multiple form factors, including traditional 3.5-inch and now 2.5-inch mobile and new enterprise-class form factors.
+These include enterprise, PC, mobile and CE markets, using legacy parallel ATA and SCSI as well as market leading serial interfaces (SATA, SAS and FC) and multiple form factors, including traditional 3.5 inch and now 2.5 inch mobile and new enterprise-class form factors.
 The Savvio disc drive's unmatched combination of features including its smaller size, lower power consumption, fast seek time and the industry's highest reliability, make it the ideal storage solution for high I/O density hardware platforms, including new servers, storage arrays and blade servers.

-Seagate examined end-user IT challenges and determined that server storage consolidation as well as reducing data center space were significant priorities that required further attention at the enterprise level.
-Seagate initiated the move to the 2.5-inch platform as a solution to these challenges and formally announced this move in May of 2003 with the support of HP, Intel, Microsoft and others.
-Seagate's leadership and commitment to R&D and product engineering ultimately provided Seagate with the leverage and unique position to capitalize on its investments and ultimately create the Savvio disc drive.
+The Industry Shift to the 2.5 inch Enterprise Standard Seagate examined end-user IT challenges and determined that server storage consolidation and reduction of data centre space were significant priorities that required further attention at the enterprise level.
+Seagate initiated the move to the 2.5 inch platform as a solution to these challenges and formally announced this move in May of 2003 with the support of HP, Intel, Microsoft and others.
+Seagate's leadership and commitment to R&D and product engineering ultimately provided Seagate with the leverage and unique position to capitalise on its investments and create the Savvio disc drive.

 "Space and power are increasingly regarded as corporate assets that must be managed and preserved, and more and more users are demanding that servers and storage systems take up less physical space and consume less power," said John Monroe, a research vice president at Gartner.
-"New breeds of 2.5-inch high-performance drives will enable evolving enterprise systems to deliver enhanced speed and reliability while reducing power and space requirements.
+"New breeds of 2.5 inch high-performance drives will enable evolving enterprise systems to deliver enhanced speed and reliability while reducing power and space requirements.
 The shift to a new enterprise HDD form factor is inevitable and inescapable.
-Gartner predicts that 2.5-inch enterprise-class drives will be the predominant HDD form factor in multi-user environments in 2007."
+Gartner predicts that 2.5 inch enterprise-class drives will be the predominant HDD form factor in multi-user environments in 2007."

-The Savvio disc drive's small size makes possible the creation of mission-critical, smaller footprint servers that can deliver 50% more IOPS on an IOPS/U basis over today's servers with 3.5-inch enterprise drives.
+The Savvio disc drive's small size makes possible the creation of mission-critical, smaller footprint servers that can deliver 50% more IOPS on an IOPS/U basis over today's servers with 3.5 inch enterprise drives.

 The drive's form factor accelerates hardware consolidation and improves storage array performance.
 Today, 3U storage racks address up to 70% of the market demand.
 Tomorrow, reduced-footprint Savvio-enabled storage arrays would allow 70% more IOPS in a smaller space than many existing arrays, or 150% more IOPS/U. For those designing blade servers, Savvio disc drives enable high duty cycle enterprise-class computing on each individual server blade.
 Savvio-enabled blade servers provide significantly more IOPS-per-blade at higher levels of reliability while increasing the server's scalability and flexibility.

-Savvio 2.5-inch, 10,000 rpm disc drives offer a number of advantages over 10,000 rpm 3.5-inch drives including: size (70% smaller); weight (1.12 lbs less); power (40% lower); drive seek time (15% faster); interface (3 options - Fibre Channel, Ultra320 SCSI and SAS); and reliability (1.4 million hour MTBF).
+Savvio Disc Drive Details Savvio 2.5 inch, 10,000-rpm disc drives offer a number of advantages over 10,000-rpm 3.5 inch drives including: size (70% smaller); weight (1.12 lbs less); power (40% lower); drive seek time (15% faster); interface (3 options - Fibre Channel, Ultra320 SCSI and SAS); and reliability (1.4 million hours MTBF).
 These advantages translate into system level benefits never before seen in a 10K drive.

-Transactional applications typically utilize less capacity per spindle than near-line or Data Warehousing applications.
-Seagate's Savvio disc drives will be available in a one and two platter design providing 36 GB and 73 GB capacities, which are the industry's "sweet-spot" capacities that meet the majority of enterprise capacity requirements.
-Savvio will be offered in 3 interfaces, including Serial Attached SCSI (SAS) - the latest evolution of SCSI that promises greatly improved performance, scalability, and flexibility.
+Transactional applications usually require less capacity per spindle than near-line or Data Warehousing applications.
+Seagate's Savvio disc drives will be available in a one- and two-platter design providing 36GB and 73GB capacities, which are the industry's "sweet-spot" capacities that meet the majority of enterprise capacity requirements.
+Savvio will be offered in three interfaces, including Serial Attached SCSI (SAS) - the latest evolution of SCSI that promises greatly improved performance, scalability and flexibility.
 General availability for Savvio will be at the end of the second calendar quarter of 2004.
 Savvio with SAS is schedule for late Q3 2004.
 For more information about Savvio, in addition to Seagate's other enterprise storage solutions, visit www.seagate.com.